 For your protection, we generally recommend shipping via insured mail.
 Please note that the packaging must not be damaged or resealable (the sender must not have used any adhesive tape).

 If an insured mail is not an option for you, other methods (such as courier or delivery services) will work as well.
 Please note that the shipping risk is always borne by the sender and that the OeNB will not assume liability for any lost or damaged shipments.
 Damaged shipments will be rejected by the OeNB and returned to the sender at the sender’s cost.
 The amounts submitted will be counted by OeNB staff in the sender’s absence to establish the amounts to be reimbursed.
 As a rule, the OeNB will transfer the nominal amounts represented by the banknotes and coins to your bank account within four weeks after receipt of your shipment.

 To be able to execute your credit transfer correctly, we need the beneficiary’s IBAN (International Bank Account Number) and the SWIFT-BIC (S.W.I.F.T.
 Bank Identifier Code) of the beneficiary’s bank.

-The credit transfer will be processed via TARGET2, the payment system of the European central banks.
-The OeNB will not deduct any charges but reserves the right to deduct charges and fees payable to the account-holding bank or an interim bank.
+The credit transfer will be processed via TARGET2, the payment system owned and operated by the Eurosystem.
+The OeNB reserves the right to deduct charges and fees payable to the account-holding bank or an interim bank.
 Moreover, the OeNB will deduct any costs and expenses incurred, e.g. customs duties.